endojs/endo/demo/README.md

 so brute-force guessing would take thousands of years to try all possible combinations.

-To make the demo look more interesting, we made one concession: the UI only gets updated in between calls to the attack function.
-As a result, that attack function should only call ``guess()`` once, and then return.
-If it returns ``true``, it will be called again after the UI finishes refreshing.
-Note that the attacker code is only **evaluated** once, but the resulting function is called multiple times (until it returns ``false``).
-Of course the program can close over state to make different guesses each time it gets called.

-In a more realistic setup, the attacker code would do all its work during its singular evaluation (it could make as many calls to guess() as it liked), and it would not be obligated to yield a callable function.
+We use a generator function, rather than an ordinary function, as a concession to make the demo look more interesting.
+In a more realistic setup, the attacker code would do all its work during its singular evaluation (it could make as many calls to guess() as it liked), with something like this:

-So a brute-force guessing program that ought to look like this:

 ```
 for (let i = 0; true; i++) {